 Limited governance, standardization, and developer experience/support

 API gateways currently offer no support for event-driven protocols and patterns.
-There is a wild variety of implementations and solutions, impeding standardization efforts.
+There is a wild variety of implementations and solutions, impeding standardization efforts that comes with the challenges to API governance.
 And there’s a dearth of documentation/literature on how event-driven architecture can be leveraged to address exploding applications of the paradigm.

 Event-driven architecture as competitive advantage